Read our fact sheet on annual leave

 - they regularly work on Sundays and public holidays.

-- includes a day or part-day that is a public holiday
+- on a day or part-day that is a public holiday

-- includes a period of any other leave (other than unpaid parental leave), or a period of absence from employment due to community service leave.
+- or a period of absence due to community service leave.

-Annual leave is paid at the employee’s base pay rate for all ordinary hours worked.
-Ordinary hours under the NES cannot exceed 38 hours in a week.
+Under the NES, annual leave is paid at the employee’s base pay rate for all ordinary hours worked.
+Ordinary hours under the NES can't exceed 38 hours in a week.
 The base rate does not include:

 - overtime rates